-Tax liens are a creative and interesting investment, and the majority of the population has no idea what these government-controlled certificates could mean to them and the county revenue system.
+Tax liens are an alternative real estate investment, and the majority of the population has no idea what these government-controlled certificates could mean to them.

 Tax liens and tax deeds have been available for investment for over 200 years, and they are legal in all states and counties in the United States.